 Justification: The City's current BWCs were purchased in 2015.
 Mobile Vision recognized a factory defect and replaced each unit under warranty.
 Since then our BWCs have been sent for repair or Replacement on a regular basis.
 The cameras when working perform adequately, but are unreliable and our in-car systems, footage cannot be redacted which causes significant issues regarding protection of privacy, FOIA requests and efficiencies in operations.
 By the 2020 - 2021 Fiscal Year BWCs will have improved in their reliability and include integrated redaction capacity.
-Our goals are to deploy BWCs in the field as a risk management tool, collaborate with the City Clerk, City Attorney and Prosecutor's Office to meet legal mandates for FOIA and Discovery; and spend fewer hours on repairs, send units for warranty claims and move to a robust user-friendly system with strong redaction capability.
+Our goals are to deploy BWCs in the field as a risk management tool, collaborate with the City Clerk, City Attorney and Prosecutor's Office to meet legal mandates for FOIA and Discovery; and spend fewer hours on repairs, send fewer units for warranty claims and move to a robust user-friendly system with strong redaction capability.
 The new BWCs also interface with our newly purchased ECW (Tasers) to record deployments for digital evidence purposes and risk management.
 The BWCs are critical to the functions of the Department for a myriad of reasons including: best evidence in criminal matters, internal quality controls, personnel audits, transparency and digital evidence storage.
 The Michigan Municipal Risk Management Authority considers BWCs an effective risk management tool and partnership funds are available.
-(13) BWCs will provide one for each full-time sworn personnel, (1) reserve officers.
+13 BWCs will provide one for each full-time sworn personnel and 1 reserve officers.

-Project Number: 2018-B23 Planning: Masterplan/Zoning 5-year Update (Major): Phase I
+Project Number: 2018-B23 Planning: Masterplan/Zoning 5-year Update (Major): Phase I and II

 Description: The City's Masterplan is a 20-year roadmap for how the City wishes to evolve over time, and the basis for future budget, policy and ordinance decisions.
 The Masterplan is comprised of professional technical studies, graphics, maps, analysis and recommendations for ensuring that land uses, public facilities and infrastructure investments are well coordinated in a manner that supports the public's health, safety and social/economic/environmental welfare consistent with the community's vision.
-This phase will focus on community engagement and technical analysis.
+This phase will focus on community engagement and technical analysis resulting in a technical report of existing conditions, stakeholder engagement and internal workshops with City Council and Planning Commission, Draft Master Plan and summary of proposed ordinance revisions.